• Skip to primary navigation

 All the ingredients you need to prepare kartoffelgratin at home.

-• Potatoes – while you can use any type of potatoes for making kartoffelgratin, the floury ones are the best type for preparing it.
+• Potatoes – while you can use any potato for kartoffelgratin, the floury ones are the best type for preparing scalloped potatoes with heavy cream.

-• Lemon – you only need the peel (ONLY the yellow part) and, depending on the size of the lemon, not the entire peel.
+• Lemon – you only need the peel and, depending on the size of the lemon, not the entire peel.

 • Butter – you only need a small amount for brushing the baking dish.

-• Cream – I use heavy cream (also known as ‘double cream’ in some areas) for this kartoffelgratin recipe.
+• Cream – I use heavy cream (also known as double cream) for this German potato gratin recipe.

 • Garlic – one clove and keep it whole.

-• Cheese – I use Emmental for this recipe.
+• Cheese – I use Emmental for this kartoffelgratin recipe.

 A closer shot of the top of kartoffelgratin, highlighting the golden color of the cheese.